nextbreakpoint/infrastructure-as-code/README.md

 ## Reset Terraform state

-Reset Terraform state with command:
+Reset Terraform's state with command:

     ./docker_run.sh reset_terraform

-Be careful to don't reset the state before destroying all managed infrastructure.
+Be careful to don't reset the state before destroying the infrastructure.